tdebatty/java-LSH/README.md

 public class MyApp {

     public static void main(String[] args) {
-        // Initialize the hash function for an similarity error of 0.1
+        // Initialize the hash function for a similarity error of 0.1
-        // For sets built from a dictionary of 5 items MinHash minhash = new MinHash(0.1, 5);
+        // and for sets built from a dictionary of 5 items MinHash minhash = new MinHash(0.1, 5);

         // Sets can be defined as an array of booleans: